ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

   partner.

-- Client: An Endpoint Node which initiates a session with a listening port on a different Endpoint Node and sends PDM data.
+- Client: An Endpoint Node which initiates a session with a listening port on another Endpoint Node and sends PDM data.

-- Server: An Endpoint node which has a listening port and sends PDM data to another Endpoint Node.
+- Server: An Endpoint Node which has a listening port and sends PDM data to another Endpoint Node.

 Note: a client may act as a server (have listening ports).